uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 judge-photo:
   src: prize/02_Judges_prize-winner.jpg
   alt: a man and woman handing a $20k check from The Opportunity Project to a woman on a stage
-  caption: '2019 Prize Challenge Winner Kristen Lewis of the Social Science Research Council'
-  # receives a check from Ron Jarmin, Acting Director of the U.S. Census Bureau, and Suzette Kent, former Federal CIO
+  caption: '2019 Prize Challenge winner Kristen Lewis of Measure of America receives her prize from Ron Jarmin, Acting Director of the U.S. Census Bureau and Suzette Kent, Former Federal Chief Information Officer'

 past-title: Past Prize Challenge